ansible/ansible/docs/docsite/rst/presentations/ansible-testing.rst

 .. container:: handout

-   * OS: CentOS, Fedora, Ubuntu, OpenSUSE, Windows
+   * Linux: CentOS, Fedora, Ubuntu, OpenSUSE
    * Docker images are available for you to use locally ``ansible-test --docker``
    * Network tests are getting there, vyos, working on others